tatwater/higher-edge-triangles/README.md

 ## Setup

 Distribution files are found in `dist/`, which are all that are needed to host and run the site.
 All development files are found in `dev/`.
 This project uses **gulp.js** as a task runner to minify CSS and JavaScript as well as to perform other build tasks.
 More information at [http://gulpjs.com/](http://gulpjs.com/).
+Requires [Node](https://nodejs.org/), [Ruby](https://www.ruby-lang.org/en/), and [Sass](http://sass-lang.com/).

-For testing, use images included in test_images.zip.
+For testing, use images included in `test_images.zip`.